gawkermedia/soy/README.md

 ### Creating serializers for your own classes

 You can define your own implicit serializers which can be used by the library to convert your classes to `SoyValue`.
-Creating such a serializer is as simple as extending the SoyWrites trait and writing the implementation of the `toSoy`
+Creating such a serializer is as simple as extending the SoyWrites trait and implementing the `toSoy` method.
-method:

 ```scala
 import com.kinja.soy._